 The Use of Herbs in Pregnancy

 Lists of herbs considered safe or unsafe during pregnancy are found everywhere but often contradict one another.
-A mother should only take those herbs which she feels comfortable taking, if she has any doubts, it is better to err on the side of caution than to take a substance which she in unsure about.
+Use only the herbs which you feel comfortable taking.
+If you have any doubts, it is better to err on the side of caution than to take a substance that you are unsure about.

 Culinary herbs such as cinnamon, coriander, caraway, anise, celery seed, marjoram, lovage, oregano, rosemary, saffron, sage, thyme, fenugreek, fennel, nutmeg, and parsley can be used moderately in cooking, but medicinal doses should be avoided as most are uterine stimulants in high doses.
 Garlic and chili can also be used moderately in cooking, but larger quantities may cause heartburn.

-Other mild herbs that can occasionally be taken as a tea include lemongrass (Cymbopogon citratus), lavender (Lavandula angustifolia), chamomile (Matricaria recutita)(, and passionflower (Passiflora incarnata).
-All are calming herbs useful in relieving stress and nervous tension and help promote sleep.
+Other mild herbs that can occasionally be taken as a tea include lemongrass (Cymbopogon citratus), lavender (Lavandula angustifolia), chamomile (Matricaria recutita), and passionflower (Passiflora incarnata).
+All are calming herbs that help to relieve stress and promote sleep.